Arrhythmia (Abnormal Heartbeat)

 Doctors use several tools to diagnose arrhythmias.
 It's very important to know a child's medical history and give this information to the doctor.
 The doctor will use the medical history, along with a physical exam, to begin the evaluation.

-If an arrhythmia is suspected, the doctor will order an electrocardiogram (EKG) to measure the heart's electrical activity.
-For this painless test, the child will lie down and have small metal tabs (called electrodes) fixed to the skin with sticky papers.
-The electrodes have wires attached to them, which connect to the EKG machine.
+If the doctor suspects an arrhythmia, they will order an electrocardiogram (EKG) to measure the heart's electrical activity.
+For this painless test, the child will lie down and have small metal tabs (called electrodes) fixed to the skin with stickers.
+The electrodes have wires attached to them that connect to the EKG machine.
 The electrical signals from the heart are then briefly recorded, usually for just 10 seconds.
 This information is sent to a computer, where it's interpreted and drawn as a graph.

 These types of EKG tests might be recommended: